Grocery & Supermarket Technology

 Use of Robots

-Like an episode of “Lost In Space”, Schnuck supermarkets have automatically piloted robots that detect out of stock items, low stock items, checks for pricing errors and can even trace an aisle spill and help people avoid them.
+Like an episode of “Lost In Space”, Schnuck supermarkets have automatically piloted robots that detect out-of-stockk and low-stockk items, check for pricing errors, and even trace an aisle spill and help people avoid them.

 Automated Delivery

 Kroger started working on a project that allows automated vehicles to deliver grocery products when they partnered with Nuro.
 You can literally order same-day delivery orders and more.
 And they’re not the only ones getting ready to start diving into this market.
-Even Wal-Mart and Buy for Less, as well as Robomart are all stretching to reach the same goal.
+Even Wal-Mar, Buy for Less, and Robomart stretch to reach the same goal.

 Automatic Order Filling

 Order filling has never been more reliable than the online market, and places like Wal-Mart are taking advantage of this.
-It’s easier now more than it ever was last year to order groceries and items online, then go to the store, and pick the items out as you’ve already bought the item from making an app-based purchase.
+It’s easier now than last year to order groceries and items online, go to the store, and pick the items out as you’ve already bought them from an app-based purchase.

 Recipes

-You can literally use recipes that are held on your mobile device and find the products you need for them with the new technology available.
+You can use recipes held on your mobile device and find the products you need for them with the new technology available.
 And scanning is a breeze.
-The scan n go features at most stores will be even more widespread, and people will start getting used to it like they did the self-checkout methods, which will also be increasing.
-By scanning the items and “ringing them up” as you’re walking around the store shopping, it will be an even easier and cut time when it comes to making your purchases.
+The scan-and-goo features at most stores will be even more widespread, and people will start getting used to it like they did the self-checkout methods, which will also increase.
+Scanning the items and “ringing them up” as you walk around the store shopping will make it even easier and cut time when making your purchases.

 Conclusion

-There are a ton of advancements that haven’t even hit the mainstream yet, but when they do, they’re aimed towards making customer experiences faster, smoother, and more efficient, as well as making the stores themselves be more consistent with their inventory so supply and demand can be properly followed.
-People always hate when they go into a store and the store is out of stock.
+There are a ton of advancements that haven’t even hit the mainstream yet, but when they do, they’re aimed toward making customer experiences faster, smoother, and more efficient, as well as making the stores themselves more consistent with their inventory so supply and demand can be properly followed.
+People always hate when they go into a store, and the store is out of stock.
 With the advances of today’s technology, it’s more likely that they won’t experience this quite as often.